 All dependencies in LiquidPlanner are finish-to-start dependencies.
-To create dependencies between plan items, simply hold down the control or shift key to multi-select the tasks in question, then right click > create dependencies.
+To create dependencies between plan items, simply hold down the ctrl or shift key to multi-select the tasks in question, then right click > create dependencies.
 Another way to create or edit a dependency is via the Edit Panel.
-Open the edit panel for an individual item and click on the Planning jump link to be taken to the Dependencies section.
+Open the edit panel for an individual item and click on the Planning link to be taken to the Dependencies section.

 The Dependency Icon

 Click on the blue dots dependency icon to see the name of the dependency and its Expected Finish date, or the dependent task and its Expected Start date.
 Click on the name of that task within the pop-up to jump to it in the plan.